-Calculation details for $Needed\Capacity_y$ and $Surviving\Capacity_y$ are described in subroutine Step Capacity, which is described starting on page 102.
+Calculation details for $Needed_Capacity_y$ and $Surviving_Capacity_y$ are described in subroutine Step_Capacity (page 101).

-The use of the wet process is considered to be declining and is consequently not subject to replacement by new, similar technologies.
+The use of the wet process is considered to be declining and is consequently not replaced by new, similar technologies.
 Because of different input process (for example, raw grinding) requirements associated with the wet process, it needs to be tracked separately, and retirements are accommodated by additions to dry process technology.
-Any added incremental capacities for dry rotary kilns are subsequently allocated to kiln Type in the KILN\ALLOCATION subroutine.
+Any added incremental capacities for dry rotary kilns are subsequently allocated to kiln type in the KILN_ALLOCATION subroutine.

-FINISH\GRIND\ALLOC New capacity is allocated in the FINISH\GRIND\ALLOC subroutine using a multinomial logit model, in which the characteristics of competing alternatives are assessed.
-Each alternative technology has identifying characteristics, in this case, the capital cost, operations and management (O&M) cost, fuel use, and particulate emissions associated with the production of a thousand metric tons of cement.
+New capacity is allocated in the CM_RAW_GRIND subroutine using a multinomial logit model, in which the characteristics of competing alternatives are assessed.
+Each alternative technology has identifying characteristics-in this case, the capital cost, O&M cost, fuel use, and particulate emissions associated with the production of a thousand metric tons of cement.
 These characteristics are extracted from the CIMS database, which contains detailed data for each component in the cement manufacturing process.
 Each multinomial logit model used in allocating equipment types is initially calibrated to provide the baseline shares of equipment.
-The annual market share for each new technology is calculated in subroutine Logit\Calc, which is described starting on page 104.
+The annual market share for each new technology is calculated in subroutine Logit_Calc (page 103).